-- 7. Limitations on Awards.
-Each Participant will be eligible to receive Awards, singly or in the aggregate, of up to 50,000 Options during each Plan Year.
-Awards shall be the sole benefit available to Employees under this Plan. - 8.
-Vesting, Forfeiture and Restrictions.
-All Awards shall be subject to a minimum six (6) month vesting period and the term of an Award may be no more than five (5) years from the date of vesting; provided, however, that the Committee may impose a longer vesting period or other restrictions on any Award, subject in any case to the terms of the Plan.
+7. Limitations on Awards.
+Each Participant will be eligible to receive Awards, singly or in the aggregate, in any amount determined by the Committee, subject to the requirements of this Plan.
+Awards shall be the sole benefit available to Employees under this Plan.

+8. Vesting, Forfeiture, and Restrictions.
+All Awards shall be subject to minimum vesting periods and maximum exercise periods as the Committee may determine from time to time, subject in any case to the terms of the Plan.
 An Award vesting period shall lapse in accordance with a schedule established by the Committee and set forth in the Award Agreement for the Award, except as otherwise provided below.
 Each such schedule may provide for pro rata vesting over several periods or full vesting at the end of a single period, and may include any other conditions upon the vesting of the Awards, as the Committee shall determine.
 Any unvested Options shall become 100% vested upon a Change of Control.
-Except as otherwise expressly provided in the Participant's Award Agreement or this Plan, all unvested Options shall be forfeited on the date of a Participant's Termination of Service and all vested Options will be subject to forfeiture in accordance with the following terms: - (a) Death.
-If a Participant suffers a Termination of Service as a result of ---- his or her death, then all Awards that were vested and unexercised on the date of death, or that the Participant would have been able to exercise within the following twelve (12) months if no Termination of Service had occurred (regardless of whether such Awards were vested as of the date of death), may be exercised within the twelve (12) month period following the Participant's death by his or her estate or by the person who acquires the exercise right by bequest or inheritance.
+Except as otherwise expressly provided in the Participant's Award Agreement or this Plan, all unvested Options shall be forfeited on the date of a Participant's Termination of Service and all vested Options will be subject to forfeiture in accordance with the following terms:

+(a) Death.
+If a Participant suffers a Termination of Service as a result of ----- his or her death, then all Awards that were vested and unexercised on the date of death, or that the Participant would have been able to exercise within the following twelve (12) months if no Termination of Service had occurred (regardless of whether such Awards were vested as of the date of death), may be exercised within the twelve (12) month period following the Participant's death by his or her estate or by the person who acquires the exercise right by bequest or inheritance.
 If a Participant suffers a Termination of Service prior to the date of death, and the Awards were both vested and exercisable at the time of the Participant's death, the Award may be exercised at any time within twelve (12) months following the date of death by the Participant's estate or by a person who acquires the right to exercise the Award by bequest or inheritance, but only to the extent of that the Award was vested and exercisable as of the date of the Termination of Service.

-- (b) Disability.
-If a Participant suffers a Termination of Service as a - result of the Participant's Disability, then the Participant may, within twelve (12) months after the Termination of Service, exercise all vested Awards he or she could have exercised at the date of such Termination of Service, or would have been able to exercise within the twelve (12) month period following the Termination of Service had the Termination of Service not occurred (regardless of whether such Awards were vested as of the date of Termination of Service due to Disability), provided, however, that no such Award may be exercised after expiration of the term specified in the Award Agreement. - (c) Termination of the Relationship for Other Reasons.
+(b) Disability.
+If a Participant suffers a Termination of Service as a result of the Participant's Disability, then the Participant may, within twelve (12) months after the Termination of Service, exercise all vested Awards he or she could have exercised at the date of such Termination of Service, or would have been able to exercise within the twelve (12) month period following the Termination of Service had the Termination of Service not occurred (regardless of whether such Awards were vested as of the date of Termination of Service due to Disability), provided, however, that no such Award may be exercised after expiration of the term specified in the Award Agreement.

+(c) Termination of the Relationship for Other Reasons.
 Termination of